WSU-kduncan/ceg3120-cicd-dcronauer/Project4/README-CI.md

  and make mermaid diagram off of the documentation pasted below (raw copy of README-CI.md)
 ```
-# Part 3 - Project Description and Diagram

 # Part 1 Dockerize It